The Uighurs of Kashgar - New Statesman

-Ten years ago, when I was living in Delhi, I had the idea to write two books.
+Soon after I moved to Delhi, I had the idea to write two books.
 Both of them were shaped by the heat of a Delhi summer.
-The first was about a chubby Hindu god; the second, about a cool mountain river.
-The river idea slipped into my mind while I was reading a translation of India’s most ancient and sacred Sanskrit text, the Rig-Veda.
-In my notebook, I wrote down 'Indus’, ‘Aryans' and ‘Alexander’.
-Those three words led to journeys through Pakistan, India, Afghanistan and Tibet, and archival investigations into the history of the Indus valley, once the celebrated territory of the Rig-Veda, now the backbone of Pakistan.
-This was how I came to write my first book, Empires of the Indus: The Story of a River.
+The first was about a cool mountain river; the second about a chubby Hindu god.
+The river idea slipped into my mind while I was reading a translation of the Rig-Veda, India’s most ancient and sacred Sanskrit text.
+In my notebook, I wrote down the words ‘Indus’, ‘Aryans’, and ‘Alexander’.
+Those words led to journeys through Pakistan, Afghanistan and Tibet, and archival investigations into the history of this river valley, once the celebrated territory of the Rig-Veda, and now the backbone of Pakistan.
+This was how I came to write Empires of the Indus: The Story of a River.

-The other idea I had that summer also emerged from a reading of a Sanskrit text: the Mahabharata, India’s devastating, adventurous epic about a warring family.
-I noticed something very simple and seemingly-overlooked.
-While popular versions of the Mahabharata included the framing narrative about how the author, Vyasa, called on the elephant god, Ganesh, to be his scribe, scholarly versions of the epic always excised this section.
+The second idea I had that summer, emerged fully-formed from a reading of another ancient text, the Mahabharata, India’s massive, devastating, adventurous epic about a warring family.
+I noticed something very simple and seemingly-overlooked about this epic.
+While popular versions of the Mahabharata included the framing narrative about how the author, Vyasa, called on the elephant god, Ganesh, to be his scribe, scholarly versions of the epic always excised this story.
 I began to wonder why.
 These thoughts led to my novel, Leela’s Book.

 The Mahabharata does not just pertain to Delhi and its inhabitants, however.
-Since the time that it was composed by anonymous poets, it has been continuously memorised, performed, retold and recited.
-There are ancient, scripted versions from as far north as Kashmir, and as far south as Tamil Nadu.
+Since the time that it was composed, by a series of unknown people in ancient India, it has been continuously memorised, performed, retold and recited.
+There are ancient, scripted versions from Kashmir in the north of the country, as far south as Tamil Nadu.
 Despite its massive girth, it has travelled beyond the natural limits of India too.
-My earliest memory of the Mahabharata is of watching it on television as a girl in England, in the abridged (but still gigantic) version by the theatre director Peter Brook.
+There are versions in east Asia.
+My earliest memory of the Mahabharata is of watching it as a young girl on television in England during the 1980s, in the abridged (but still gigantic) version by the theatre director Peter Brook.

-I began to collect translations of the epic.
-At the Sahitya Akademi in Delhi I photocopied reams of text in the translations by Kisari Mohan Ganguli and M.N.
-Dutt.
-On a visit home to London I bought all three volumes of the unfinished Chicago translation.
-On a journey to Calcutta I visited the publisher P. Lal, and brought a stack of his brightly-coloured, cloth-bound 'transcreations' of the epic back with me to Nizamuddin.
-I thought a lot about the recording of texts in ancient times, about cultural inheritance and tradition, about the re-telling of well-loved stories.
+And so, it became impossible to ignore.
+On a visit home to London I bought the three volumes of the unfinished Chicago translation.
+On a journey to Calcutta I visited P. Lal, who was still 'transcreating' the epic when he died in 2010, and who had the slim volumes he published beautifully bound in multi-coloured sari cotton.
+At the Sahitya Akademi in Delhi I photocopied reams of text from the translations by K.M.
+Ganguli.
+I thought about the recording of texts in ancient times, about cultural inheritance and tradition, about the re-telling of well-loved stories.

-Above all, I began to think about Ganesh himself, and how he might have responded to the task of writing down this massive book.
-Did he even like Vyasa’s story?
-Did he find the assignment daunting, or exciting, or thankless?
+But above all, I began to think about Ganesh himself, and how he felt at having being called upon to write down this massive book for its author.
+Did he like Vyasa’s story?
+Did he find the task daunting, or exciting, or thankless?
 The shelves of my flat filled up with the Mahabharata in its variant translations; but none of those volumes would yield up any answer.

-Instead, a story about Ganesh, creation and subterfuge began to take shape in my mind.
-Every afternoon, when I arrived home from the literary magazine where I worked as an editor, I sat down at the desk under my window, and wrote out the section of the book called ‘Ganesh’s Narration’.
-The heat of that summer was crucial; it kept me there, under the ceiling fan, with just my imagination to distract me.
+Instead, a story about Ganesh, and subterfuge, and creation, took shape in my mind almost of its own accord, and every afternoon when I arrived home from the literary magazine where I worked, I sat down at the desk under my window, and wrote out the section of the book called ‘Ganesh’s Narration’.
+The heat of that summer was crucial, because it kept me there, under the ceiling fan, with just my imagination to distract me.

-Since Delhi was built around Indraprastha, the city and its mythologies became central to my story; as did the idea of womanhood in this culture where the Mahabharata's proud women, fierce goddesses and ancient matriarchies compete with other, more generally pervasive notions of feminine submission and piety.
+Since the very city I lived in, Delhi, was built around Indraprastha, the city and its mythologies became central to my story; as did the idea of womanhood in this culture where fierce goddesses and ancient matriarchies compete with other, more generally pervasive notions of feminine submission and piety.
 By the autumn of that year I knew two things: that I would have to leave Delhi for the Indus valley, and that in the meantime I would wind around Ganesh’s narration a modern-day story of the characters he had invented in a spirit of mischief and retribution.

-Now that both books are written, I can see how much they fed into each other during the years I was travelling and researching.
-The very last journey I made for Empires of the Indus was to the source of the Indus in Tibet, a week-long walk north of Mount Kailash.
-I remember standing in the snow after the journey was over, looking at the stark outline of the sacred mountain, and thinking how strange it was to know the Mahabharata better than the English epics Beowulf or Paradise Lost, and southern Pakistan better than northern England.
-My stranger’s gaze was useful, but it also gave me a sense of dislocation.
-Then I remembered the significance of the mountain I was looking at: it was here that Ganesh wrote down the Mahabharata.
-It was time to return home and finish my novel.
+Now that both books are written, I can see how much they fed into each other during the years I was travelling and researching and thinking.
+The very last journey I made for Empires of the Indus was to the source of the Indus in Tibet, a week-long walk north of Mount Kailash, which is also the mountain where Ganesh wrote the Mahabharata.
+I remember standing in the snow after the journey was over, looking at the stark outline of the sacred mountain – and longing for home.
+I found it strange that I now knew the Mahabharata better than Beowulf or Paradise Lost, and southern Pakistan better than northern England.
+While I was sitting in the English countryside writing my Delhi novel, I reflected on my stranger’s gaze: how useful it had been in the Indus valley, as in Delhi, and I wondered whether it was possible to look with those same eyes on the culture I had grown up with.